101 Weather And Home Weather Station Facts & Tips You Need To Know

 Virga can be seen as the magician of precipitation.
-Simply put, this type of rainfall hangs underneath a cloud, but disappears before it reach the ground.
+Simply put, this type of rainfall hangs underneath a cloud but disappears before it reaches the ground.

 29) What Causes The Multi-Colored Ring Around The Sun

-Just rings are formed around the moon, rings around the sun are nothing more than the refraction & reflection of the moonlight by millions of ice crystals present in cirrus clouds drifting at a heights of 20 000 feet (6000 meters) or more above the earth's surface.
+Just as rings are formed around the moon, rings around the sun are nothing more than the refraction & reflection of the sunlight by millions of ice crystals present in cirrus clouds drifting at a height of 20 000 feet (6000 meters) or more above the earth's surface.

-This is why you will notice some rings around the sun to have a red tint on the inside and a blue tint on the outside.
+This is why some rings around the sun appear to have a red tint on the inside and a bluish hue on the outside.
 (With the different colors of the rainbow vaguely visible in between.)

 30) Contrails: What They Are And How They Are Formed

-As the aircraft is traveling through the icy cold weather of the upper atmosphere, the ice crystals in cirrus clouds are sucked up by plane's engines.
-The warm water vapor that leaves the engine's exhaust, immediately condensates and form small water droplets.
+As an aircraft travels through the freezing cold weather of the upper atmosphere, the ice crystals in cirrus clouds are sucked up by the plane's engines.
+The warm water vapor that leaves the engine's exhaust immediately condensates and forms small water droplets.

-As a result, these familiar long narrow trails of clouds are formed.
-Depending on altitude and humidity, they can last for a few seconds, or up to a few hours.
+As a result, these now-familiar long narrow trails of clouds are formed.
+Depending on altitude and humidity, they can last from a few seconds up to a few hours.

 31) Supercells: Powerful And Destructive

-A supercell can be classified as slow moving thunderstorm, characterized by very strong and deep rotating updrafts (mesocyclone).
-They are by far the most destructive of this type of storm system.
+A supercell can be classified as a large slow-moving thunderstorm, characterized by very strong and deep rotating updrafts (mesocyclone).
+They are by far the most deadly form of this type of storm system.

-These storm systems are so big, it is not uncommon for cloud formations to reach heights of 55 000 - 70 000 feet (16 000 - 21 000 meters).
-Combined with the strong updrafts in these clouds, supercells are also saturated with moisture.
+These storm systems are so big that it is not uncommon for cloud formations to reach heights of 55 000 - 70 000 feet (16 000 - 21 000 meters).
+Apart from the strong updrafts in these clouds, supercells are also saturated with moisture.
 This leads to extreme weather conditions.

-Apart from being one of only a few clouds capable of producing tornadoes, they are also responsible for extreme weather conditions like severe thunderstorms & lightning, heavy downpours, and even hail storms.
+Not only are they one of only a handful of storm systems capable of producing tornadoes, but they are also responsible for extreme weather conditions like severe thunderstorms & lightning, heavy downpours, and large hail storms.

 These severe weather conditions can last for up to 4 hours.
-This will potentially result in huge amounts of devastation on the ground in the area directly affected by the storm.
+This can potentially result in massive devastation on the ground in the area directly affected by the storm.

 32) The Substantial Weight Of Rain

 When we think of rainfall, weight is not exactly the first thing that comes to mind.
-You might have to think if twice if you take the following facts into consideration...
+You might want to think twice if you take the following facts into consideration:

 The actual weight of rain is quite substantial.
-On an acre of land, 1 inch of rain measures around 226 000 pounds.
-It is also estimated that around 1 billion tons of rain falls on the earth every single minute.
+On an acre of land, 1 inch of rain measures around 226 000 pounds (102 512 kg).
+It is also estimated that approximately 1 billion tons of rain fall on the earth every single minute.

-This will help to explain why the effects of ocean activity is so powerful, and why flooding are considered to be the most dangerous part of any storm system, including hurricanes.
+This will help to explain why the effects of ocean activity are so powerful and why flooding is considered to be the most dangerous part of any storm system, including hurricanes.